Watch for FREE right now!

 2001: A Space Odyssey

 Regarded as the defining sci fi space exploration film, it's a masterpiece of science realism and film making.
 I watched it as a young teen when it was released and was totally blown away.
 My local theater ran it one weekend and watching on the big screen again was a real treat.
 For some, especially newer viewers, it's way to slow but you have to keep in mind, this film was made before we had even landed on the moon yet and it's intended to be a realistic art piece.
 If you want to understand it, read the book.
-Otherwise, just kick back and take the odyssey.
+Otherwise, just kick back and experience the odyssey.

 12 Rounds 2: Reloaded

 This time, an EMT's wife is threatened unless the EMT plays a 12 round game orchestrated by a psychotic engineer.
-Beyond being a vehicle to ride the coattails of whatever success the
+Beyond being a vehicle to ride the coattails of whatever success

 had by using the 12 round game, this film has no other connection whatsoever.
 It wasn't bad and it got better as it went along.
 However, no surprise twist with everything playing out as you'd expect.
 I didn't like the bad guy much ...the actor seemed to be playing the role far too seriously and dramatically.
 Nowhere close to the chaos of the first but OK for what it is.